sinclairzx81/typebox/readme.md

 <a name='syntax'></a>

-## Syntax
+## Syntax Types

-TypeBox supports parsing TypeScript type annotation syntax directly into TypeBox types, providing an alternative to the Type.* API for type construction.
-This feature functions at runtime and within the TypeScript type system, enabling types encoded as strings to be inferred as equivalent TypeBox types.
+TypeBox provides support for Syntax Types, enabling it to parse TypeScript syntax directly into TypeBox types.
+Syntax Types serve as a DSL frontend for TypeBox's type builder and are useful for converting existing TypeScript type definitions into Json Schema schematics.

-TypeScript syntax parsing is provided as an optional import.
+Syntax Types are provided via optional import.

 ```typescript
 import { Parse } from '@sinclair/typebox/syntax'